ninazwan/Work-Hours-Tracker/README.md

 1. Enter the start and end times for each workday.
 2. If the work continues past midnight (e.g., from 16:00 to 3:00 the next day), type `1` in the **"Overnight"** column.
 3. Enter your hourly rate in the designated cell.
-4. Use the summary sheet to analyze monthly totals or daily patterns.
+4. Use the summary sheet to analyze monthly totals.

 ## Notes
 - A separate demo workbook is included as an example.